Everyday Driving Habits That Could Save Your Life

 Unfortunately, there's no shortage of bozos on the road who drive like total dicks and make the road a potential minefield for the rest of us.
 All the more reason to exercise constant vigilance and focus on developing good driving techniques.
 Here are 10 driving habits you should incorporate into your daily commute -- it's by no means an exaggeration to say they could one day save your life.

 Vary your daily routeBack when I was in college, I had a prof whose area of specialization was counterintelligence, and he left an indelible mark on my daily driving practices.
 His suggestion -- to take a different route home every day to see how much more detail you remember from the trip -- works for the exact opposite reason of every other tip in this article.
 By breaking from your tired routine, you force your brain to snap out of your automatic, monotonous commute, and you'll pay better attention to the road and your surroundings.

-I'm not saying driver's ed was total crap, but far too many drivers were taught to keep their hands at 10 and 2.
+Keep your hands at 9 and 3 (not 10 and 2)I'm not saying driver's ed was total crap, but far too many drivers were taught to keep their hands at 10 and 2.
 If you're among those following this utterly false, unsafe driving myth, adjust to 9 and 3 and you'll notice a world of difference -- it feels more natural, because the steering wheel was actually designed for it.
 And unless you're taking a hard right turn or pulling into a parking spot, you shouldn't move your hands around on the wheel too much.